donutrj/verdigris2/content/Rules/Subsystems/Alchemy.md

 While the potions produced by large organizations can last nigh indefinitely in some cases, the typical home brewer can only keep a few in proper alchemical balance at any given time.

+You can maintain a number of potions equal to your intelligence.
 ## Ingredient Guidelines

 Potions reflect the ingredients that go into them.
 Rare and powerful sources of energy will produce greater effects.
 Use the below guide to understand common examples and limitations.